tbdair/ROAM/README.md

 ```
 ### Trained models
 - Also, you can download already trained models as the following:-  <br/>
-- [roam_malc_sup](trainedmodels/raom_malc_sup.pt): our model trained on 15 vols. from MALC dataset on supervised manner for whole brain segmentation.
+- [roam_malc_sup](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 15 vols. from MALC dataset in supervised manner.
-- [roam_malc_smi_lyr2](trainedmodels/roam_malc_smi_lyr2.pt): our model trained on 3L/9U vols. from MALC dataset on semi-supervised manner for whole brain segmentation, the data is mixed-up at the second hidden layer.
+- [roam_malc_smi_lyr2](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 3L/9U vols. from MALC dataset in semi-supervised manner, the data is mixed-up at the second hidden layer.
-- [roam_malc_smi_lyrI1L](trainedmodels/roam_malc_smi_lyrI1L.pt): our model trained on 3L/9U vols. from MALC dataset on semi-supervised manner for whole brain segmentation, the data is mixed-up at the input, first and last hidden layers.
+- [roam_malc_smi_lyrI1L](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 3L/9U vols. from MALC dataset on semi-supervised manner, the data is mixed-up at the input, first and last hidden layers.
-- [roam_malc_smi_lyrI](trainedmodels/roam_malc_smi_lyrI.pt): our model trained on 3L/9U vols. from MALC dataset on semi-supervised manner for whole brain segmentation, the data is mixed-up at the input layer (MixMatch approach).
+- [roam_malc_smi_lyrI](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 3L/9U vols. from MALC dataset in semi-supervised manner, the data is mixed-up at the input layer (MixMatch approach).
-- [roam_covid_sup](trainedmodels/roam_covid_sup.pt): our model trained on 80 images from 60 CT scans on supervised manner for COVID-19 lung segmentation.
-The used data is found [here](http://medicalsegmentation.com/covid19/)
+- [roam_covid_sup](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 80 images from 60 CT scans in supervised manner for COVID-19 lung segmentation.
-- [roam_covid_semi](trainedmodels/roam_covid_semi.pt): our model trained on 80 images from 60 CT scans on semi-supervised manner for COVID-19 lung segmentation.
-The labeled data is found [here](http://medicalsegmentation.com/covid19/), the unlabeled data is found [here](https://github.com/UCSD-AI4H/COVID-CT/tree/master/Images-processed)
+- [roam_covid_semi](https://campowncloud.in.tum.de/index.php/s/UlRTmD7TR1cGitj): our model trained on 80 images from 60 CT scans in semi-supervised manner for COVID-19 lung segmentation.

 ### Prediction
 - To generate the predictions (brain segmentation).